5 Times GloRilla Proved She Is A Hair Chameleon - NewsBreak

 Rising Memphis femcee GloRilla is on fire right now.
 The drill scene rapper has the game and the streets on lock with her recently released Cardi B-assisted single Tomorrow 2.
 And she had the summer on smash with her viral anthem F.N.F.

-In June, the rapper landed a spot on the Hot 100-chart when “F.N.F.” debuted at No. 91, and peaked at No. 75, according to Billboard.
-The song also earned nearly 43.2 million official on-demand U.S. streams, dominating the Mainstream R&B/Hip-Hop Airplay and Rap Airplay rosters at Nos.
-8 and 9, respectively.
+Over the summer, the rapper landed a spot on the Hot 100-chart when “F.N.F.” debuted at No. 91, and peaked at No. 75, according to Billboard.
+The song also earned nearly 43.2 million official on-demand U.S. streams, dominating the Mainstream R&B/Hip-Hop Airplay and Rap Airplay rosters at Nos.8 and 9, respectively.
 Three months later, the 22-year-old rapper was signed to Yo Gotti’s CMG label where her career has since risen to new heights.

 “It’s sometimes still unreal because this is what I always dreamed about and hoped would be happening to me,” the rising rapper told Billboard back in July.
 “And it’s happening right now.”